CodyCrowOK/irv/README.md

     4
     ...

 The first line of the CSV holds the candidates' names.
 Each subsequent line is a ballot in order of preference (e.g. `2,1,3` is a ballot for Candidate 2, Candidate 1, and Candidate 3, in that order).
+A sample file is included in votes.csv.